apoorvagnihotri/TF-IDF-Vectorizer/README.md

 The Idea is to provide the application with a preprocessed text file that it will open and then train the TF-IDF model internally.
 The application uses sklearns's implementation of TF-IDF vectorizer to train and then askes for a sentence (again preprocessed) to be provided, on which it runs the trained TF-IDF model.
 It then outputs the TF-IDF vector with the corresponding weights.

+**NOTE:** The input file and the sentence need to be preprocessed in advanced.

 ---

 # Requirements